 Misapplied Botox: Dispelling the Rumors

-Botox procedures seem to be subject to an unusually large number of myths and rumors, some of which are untrue while some are quite outlandish.
+Botox procedures seem to be subject to an unusually large number of myths and rumors, some untrue while others are outlandish.
 One of these myths portrays Botox as prone to misapplication, causing permanent disfigurement.
 While it’s true that some can mishandle a dermal filler and apply it to the wrong part of the face, only inexperienced and unskilled surgeons are foolish enough to do it!
-This article will examine Botox and dispel the countless rumors levied against its use.
+This article will examine Botox and dispel the countless rumors against its use.

 Misapplied Botox Is a Rarity